-After a stellar year for returns in 2016, we look for more normal markets in 2017.
-We’re actually probably there given that the BoE has now successfully completed its £10bn corporate bond QE some 11-months ahead of schedule.
+After a stellar year for returns in 2016 (+12%), we still managed 5% in 2017 helped in no small part by the BoE’s successful completion of its £10bn corporate bond QE, some 11-months ahead of schedule.

 Spreads have remained relatively stable through periods of volatility impacting more so equities and Gilts.
 Brexit and the death around it has barely had an impact.
 The Gilt market sell-off in September ate into returns which to the end of August had sat at 4.9% for the corporate bond index.
-Those returns have now fallen to 3.4% in the year to end November (FTSE +2.6% in the same period), as Gilts yields edged higher while spreads moved 6bp wider.
+Those returns recovered to the 5% level for the full year, with spreads 20bp tighter and the Gilts relatively well bid.
+The index at G+131bp is effectively a record tight.